Bridging Scales in Map Generation: A scale-aware cascaded generative mapping framework for seamless and consistent multi-scale cartographic representation: Method

 where \(\text{cat}(\cdot)\) represents the concatenation operation along the channel dimension.

-For the scale information \(s\) in text modality data, we perform cross-modal encoding using pre-trained CLIP model \cite{Radford2021LearningTransferableVisual,Cherti2023Reproduciblescalinglaws}, with the CLIP scale encoder denoted as \(f_\theta\) (Fig. \ref{fig:method-model}).
+For the scale information \(s\) in text modality data, we perform cross-modal encoding using pre-trained CLIP model \citep{radford2021learning,cherti2023reproducible}, with the ScaleEncoder denoted as \(f_\theta\) (Figure \ref{fig:method-model}).
 This approach allows us to obtain the embedding vector of scale information \(e_s^{(k)} = f_\theta(s)\) at each generation stage, capturing the cross-modal representation of scale information corresponding to the spatial context of the generated map.
-This embedding subsequently guides the map generation process through the cross-attention mechanism \cite{vaswani2017attention} during denoising:
+This embedding subsequently guides the map generation process through the cross-attention mechanism \citep{vaswani2017attention} during denoising:

 Through this process, the scale information embedding \(e_s^{(k)} \in \mathbb{R}^D\) is obtained at the \(k\)-th generation stage.
 The time step variable \(t \in \{1, \dots, T\}\) is then encoded via a frequency encoding transformation \(f_\omega\):